awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 {{% /expand%}}

-##  I am getting the following error when attempting to update the dashboards using the cid-cmd tool; An error occurred (InvalidParameterValueException) when calling the UpdateDashboard operation: Given placeholders [cudos_cur] are not part of template.

-{{%expand "Click here to expand answer" %}}

-Rename your QuickSight dataset for your raw CUR to customer_all, click save and publish, and let it refresh.
-Try updating the dashboards again.

-{{% /expand%}}

 ##  What columns are in the CUR, what do they mean?

 {{%expand "Click here to expand answer" %}}

 More detail about [the CUR here.](https://docs.aws.amazon.com/cur/latest/userguide/cur-user-guide.pdf)

-{{% /expand%}}

-##  Can I do cross-account queries in Athena instead of replicating CUR buckets?

-{{%expand "Click here to expand answer" %}}

-CUR bucket replication is the preferred method because it is tested and documented.
-Technically you can use cross-account methods but it is untested.
-It is true that CUR bucket replication will create more cost as the you will have to store the CUR twice, although you could think of it as a backup in case something happens to the payer accounts.
-We recommend CUR bucket replication also because the Athena tables are created/updated via a Glue crawler where you get all CUR schema changes handled.
-Glue crawlers don’t support cross account set up.
-It also gets significantly more complicated if KMS encryption is used.

 {{% /expand%}}